 Blend's definition: The earliest lifecycle stage.
-Automatically applied by HubSpot to contacts who submit blog subscription forms, are created through a conversation, or entered manually into the CRM.
-Broadly used to identify contacts for whom you may only hold email address.
-Sometimes applied to contact imports when the past level of engagement is unclear.
+Automatically applied by HubSpot to contacts who submit specific blog subscription forms, are created through a conversation, or entered manually into the CRM.
+Broadly used to identify contacts for whom you may only hold an email address.
+Sometimes applied to contact imports when the level of engagement is unclear.

-Blend's definition: The lifecycle stage automatically applied to all contacts submitting HubSpot forms (excluding blog subscription forms and unless overwritten using hidden form fields) and to contacts manually entered into the CRM (unless changed at the time).
+Blend's definition: The lifecycle stage automatically applied to all contacts submitting HubSpot forms (unless overwritten using hidden form fields).
 Broadly speaking, a new contact from online or offline sources.
 Usually the largest cohort in any HubSpot portal.

-Blend's definition: There is no universally agreed definition of MQL, and the status is never automatically applied by HubSpot.
-Most marketers agree that an MQL is a lead that should be flagged or handed off to sales.
-However, most try to predict which leads are likely to purchase based on online behaviour, often using lead scoring.
+Blend's definition: There is no universally agreed definition of MQL, and the status is not automatically applied by HubSpot.
+Most marketers agree that an MQL is a lead that should be handed to sales.
+However, many businesses try to predict which leads are likely to purchase based on online behaviour, often using lead scoring.
 This approach is rarely fruitful.
-Instead, Blend recommends using MQL to represent leads that convert on bottom-of-the-funnel offers or contact forms, thereby expressing a clear wish to talk to sales.
+Instead, Blend recommends using MQL to represent contacts that convert on bottom-of-the-funnel offers or contact forms, thereby expressing a clear wish to talk to sales.

 Further reading: What is a Marketing Qualified Lead (Really)?

-Blend's definition: There is even less consensus about the definition of SQL than there is MQL.
-Most businesses agree that SQL is something similar to Sales Accepted Lead, an MQL who has passed some further qualification such as BANT and been accepted by the sales team.
+Blend's definition: There is even less agreement about the definition of SQL than there is MQL.
+Some businesses agree that SQL is similar to a Sales Accepted Lead, an MQL who has passed some further qualification such as BANT and been accepted by the sales team.
 However, in many companies this is almost equivalent to an Opportunity, therefore, there is often little use for the SQL label in the average organisation.

 When should a deal be created?